Gyland Municipality

 Gyland is a former municipality in the old Vest-Agder county, Norway.
-The 182 km2 municipality was located in the northeastern part of the present-day municipality of Flekkefjord in what is now Agder county.
-The municipality existed very briefly from 1838 until 1839 and then it was re-created in 1893 and it existed until 1965.
+The 181.7 km2 municipality existed very briefly from 1838 until 1839 and then it was re-created in 1893 and it existed until 1965.
+The area is now part of Flekkefjord Municipality in the traditional district of Lister in Agder county.
 The administrative centre was the village of Gyland where Gyland Church is located.